Our guide to

 Worth every bite, scratch, smear of mud and bruise

-Gorilla and primate trekking are some of the best wildlife safari experiences in the world today.
+Gorilla trekking and primate safari are some of the best wildlife safari experiences in the world today.

 Africa is home to an outstanding number of primate species from the largest mountain gorilla, lowland gorillas, chimpanzees to the smallest pygmy mouse lemur.